Easy Peanut Butter Cookies made with store-bought or Homemade Peanut Butter.

 Keeping the cookie dough cold and firm before baking helps to

 Bake in 350F. oven 12-14 minutes of until lightly browned.

-Remove cookies immediately from cookie sheet.
-(I slide the parchment paper with the cookies still on it onto a clean counter top or cooling rack to let the cool.)
+I slide the parchment paper with the cookies still on it, onto a clean counter top or cooling rack to let them cool.

-Place cookies on a serving tray or platter and you're done.
+When cookies are thoroughly cooled, place them on a serving tray or platter and serve.

 Omit the store-bought peanut butter in above recipe.

 To make this Homemade Peanut Butter, Process the Dry Roasted Peanuts in a food processor, no more than 1 full cup at a time.

 It is not strong enough to make peanut butter, in my experience.